Council meetings

 4. Adjournment

-AGENDA - CITY COUNCIL MEETING
+AGENDA for COUNCIL MEETING at 6 p.m.

-2. Roll Call - Sara A. Green, CPM, CMC, Clerk
+2. Roll Call - Sara A. Green, CPM, MMC, City Clerk

 4. Report of the Mayor and City Council